 Mismatched Lego Pieces of Communication: Aphasia and Migraine

 I call them mismatched lego pieces, as well as missing puzzle pieces.
-My partner is particularly great at putting these mismatched and missing pieces together, whether it be in person, on the phone, using video chats, and even through texts.
-I refer to them as lego pieces too, because the aphasia we struggle with often feels painful, like stepping on a lego out of the blue.
+My partner is particularly great at putting these mismatched and missing pieces together, whether it be in person, on the phone, using video chats, or even through texts.
+I refer to them as lego pieces, too, because the aphasia we struggle with often feels painful, like stepping on a lego out of the blue.
 You never know when one will sneak up on you and oftentimes, you feel embarrassed, frustrated, and left upset.
 Lego pieces can also cause great physical pain.

 I am so thankful for the partner I have and how considerate, patient, and understanding he can be when I struggle with migraine symptoms that leave my brain a bit blank and my mouth a bit “drowsy.”
 I’m thankful I no longer immediately get frustrated and feel anxious forgetting words and complete phrases backward and incorrect because he doesn’t judge me.